Team5924/resources/md/control-system/radio.md

 ## power input

-the radio takes a 12V power input
+the radio takes a 12V power input from the 12V 2A port on the vrm

 ## ethernet ports